-Our official dorm housing for out-of-town attendees is Rieger Scholarship Hall (a mirror of last year's Krehbiel Hall) at 1323 Ohio Street, a brand-new residence located near the Kansas Student Union, Oread Hotel, and downtown.
+Our official dorm housing for out-of-town attendees is Rieger Scholarship Hall at 1323 Ohio Street, a brand-new residence located near the Kansas Student Union, Oread Hotel, and downtown.
 Rooms share a bathroom (about one with 3 stalls and showers/bath per 6 rooms), and have a sink and counter space for a microwave or other small kitchen equipment.
 Other building amenities include a lovely wraparound porch with seating (including a chair-swing or two), basketball court, pool table, and many private study areas.
 Be sure to let Lydia Ash know if you have special needs.

 If you wish to stay in a dorm, you must make dorm reservations by May 24.
 Please pay for your room in advance once you hear from Lydia Ash about this year's final rate.
 Check-out is at noon.

-Use this form to reserve a dorm room.
+Use the new online-registration form to reserve a dorm room.

 Check out VisitLawrence.com for local hotel information.